iamqiss/Pixelle/messenger/foreign/go/samples/producer/README.md

 ## About The Project

-Sample message producer written using the `iggy-go` sdk.
+Sample message producer written using the `messenger-go` sdk.

 <!-- GETTING STARTED -->
 ## Getting Started